CUB Support Group Policy

 Section 1.
 Overview

 This policy governs the conduct, and finances of Support Groups.
 This policy is mandated by the CUB National Bylaws, Article III, section 4(b).
-It was approved by the CUB board of directors on 5/6/2006.

 Section 2.
 Support Group Definition